 Alexandre Afonso's research focusses on the comparative political economy of European countries, and the relationship between welfare states, labour market institutions and immigration.

-Before joining Leiden University, Alexandre Afonso was a lecturer (Assistant Professor) at King's College London (2012-2015).
-He has held research fellowships at the Max Planck Institute for the Study of Societies in Cologne, the European University Institute in Florence, Johns Hopkins University, and the University of Amsterdam.
-He holds a PhD in Politics from the University of Lausanne, Switzerland, and studied in Geneva and Zurich.
+Before joining Leiden University, he was a lecturer (Assistant professor) in the Department of Political Economy at King’s College London and held several positions at the Max Planck Institute for the Study of Societies, the European University Institute in Florence and the University of Amsterdam.
+Alexandre earned his PhD in Politics at the University of Lausanne (Switzerland) in June 2010.

 - Afonso A. (2 May 2017), France votes on Sunday.
 Can an “enemy of the Republic” pull off a victory?.
 Washington Post, Monkey Cage Blog.